-NFSS 111 Health Education

-Focuses on wellness and health promotion.
+- Focuses on wellness and health promotion.
 Emphasizes healthy behaviors in each of the five Dimensions of Health (mental, physical, social, emotional, environmental).
 Stresses skills and application of health knowledge for optimum wellness and disease prevention.
-Requirement for all students.

-NFSS 121 Walking for Fitness

-Develop cardiorespiratory endurance through vigorous walking within individual target heart rate guidelines Covers physical fitness principles, heart risk factors, body composition, and nutrition.

-NFSS 123 Relaxation Skills

-Provides experience and learning in psychophysiological regulation skills, which may significantly enhance fitness and wellness.
+Requirement for all students. - NFSS 121 Walking for Fitness 1.00 Develop cardiorespiratory endurance through vigorous walking within individual target heart rate guidelines.
+Covers physical fitness principles, heart risk factors, body composition, and nutrition. - NFSS 123 Relaxation Skills 1.00 Provides experience and learning in psychophysiological regulation skills, which may significantly enhance fitness and wellness.
 Skeletal and visceral muscle relaxation, proper breathing technique, and flexibility are the major foci for the course.
 Students will learn these skills through the exercise provided in the methodologies of Diaphragmatic breathing, Meditation Progressive Relaxation, Yoga, Pilates, and Autogenic Training.
-Students will learn feedback and assessment measures using Biofeedback Tools.

-NFSS 131 Beginning Swimming

-For students who cannot swim one length of the pool.
-Consists of drown-proofing and elementary back, breast, and freestyle strokes.

-Fitness through Pilates and Stability Ball Students have the opportunity to increase their fitness level through strengthening their core muscles and improving their lean body mass.
+Students will learn feedback and assessment measures using Biofeedback Tools. - NFSS 131 Beginning Swimming 1.00 For students who cannot swim one length of the pool.
+Consists of drown-proofing and elementary back, breast, and freestyle strokes NFSS 132 Fitness through Pilates and Stability Ball 1.00 Students have the opportunity to increase their fitness level through strengthening their core muscles and improving their lean body mass.
 The course enables students to learn exercises that they can perform throughout their life with no or minimum need of equipment.

-NFSS 135 Agua Aerobics

-Achieves various aspects of physical fitness in a water medium

-NFSS 141 Badminton

-1.00 Emphasizes fundamental techniques, strategy, and rules.
+NFSS 135 Aqua Aerobics 1.00 Achieves various aspects of physical fitness in a water medium.
+NFSS 141 Badminton 1.00 Emphasizes fundamental techniques, strategy, and rules.
 NFSS 142 Bowling 1.00 Emphasizes fundamental techniques, strategy, and rules.

-NFSS 144 Racquetball Men

-NFSS 145 Racquetball Women

-NFSS 147 Beginning Tennis

-1.00 Emphasizes fundamental techniques, strategy, and rules.
+NFSS 143 Golf 1.00 Emphasizes fundamental techniques, strategy, and rules.
+NFSS 144 Racquetball Men 1.00 Emphasizes fundamental techniques, strategy, and rules - NFSS 145 Racquetball Women Emphasizes fundamental techniques, strategy, and rules.

-NFSS 150 Introduction to Athletic Training

-Students learn about common injuries and illnesses associated with athletic populations, including introduction, rehabilitation, and treatment approaches for athletic injuries.
+NFSS 147 Beginning Tennis Emphasizes fundamental techniques, strategy, and rules. - NFSS 150 Introduction to Athletic Training 4.00 Students learn about common injuries and illnesses associated with athletic populations, including introduction, rehabilitation, and treatment approaches for athletic injuries.
 Also addresses prevention and implications of athletic injuries.
 Every spring.

-NFSS 160 Introduction to Nutrition and Fitness

-This course will introduce students to the Nutrition and Fitness major.
+- Introduction to Nutrition and Fitness3.00This course will introduce students to the Nutrition andFitness major.
 Students will gain a better understanding of the professional disciplines, career opportunities, and college curriculum within the nutrition and fitness field.
-Students will begin to develop personal and career goals.
+Students will begin to develop personal and career goals.Basketball Men1.00Emphasizes fundamental techniques, strategy, and rules.Basketball Women1.00Emphasizes fundamental techniques, strategy, and rules.Volleyball Men1.00 - NFSS 163 Volleyball Men Emphasizes fundamental techniques, strategy, and rules.
+1.00

-NFSS 161 Basketball Men

-Emphasizes fundamental techniques, strategy, and rules Basketball Women

-Emphasizes fundamental techniques, strategy, and rules

-NFSS 163 Volleyball Men 1.00

-NFSS 164 Vollevball Women 1.00
+NFSS 164

+Volleyball Women

+1.00